olivvybee/imagenerator/README.md

   there will never be a generator on this site which generates memes usually associated with problematic content.

+- **Nothing that could be interpreted as "real"**.
+Generators should not produce images that could be misinterpreted as a screenshot rather than a meme.
+For example, a generator that creates an image that looks like a tweet would not be allowed.

 ## Contributing

 The easiest way to contribute is to